acidjunk/improviser/README.md

 `pip install -r requirements/deploy.txt`

-Now go to the site-packafes in your `deploy/lib/python3.8` and copy the `psycopg2-3.8` folder from the cloned repo.
+Now go to the site-packages in your `deploy/lib/python3.8` and copy the `psycopg2-3.8` folder from the cloned repo.

 Run this after the copy from inside the `site-packages` folder: